-The performance and effectiveness of the Board, the Committees, the Chair of the Board and individual trustees (including in their capacity as Committee members and the Lead Independent Trustee) will be regularly assessed by the GCN Committee.
+The performance and effectiveness of the Board, the Committees, the Chair of the Board and individual trustees (including in their capacity as Committee members and the Lead Independent Trustee) are regularly assessed by the GCN Committee.

-An assessment of the Board's performance will be conducted annually.
-Trustees will be asked to provide their views in respect of a number of areas, including the Board's composition, practices and relationship with management, as well as its oversight of the REIT's strategy, President and Chief Executive Officer succession and performance, financial reporting and internal controls, identification and management of risks and corporate governance practices.
+An assessment of the Board's performance is conducted annually.
+Trustees are asked to provide their views in respect of a number of areas, including the Board's composition, practices and relationship with management, as well as its oversight of the REIT's strategy, President and Chief Executive Officer succession and performance, financial reporting and internal controls, identification and management of risks and corporate governance practices.

-An appraisal of each trustee's performance will be conducted annually, concurrently with the assessment of the Board.
-Trustees will be asked to evaluate their own performance against criteria expected of an effective trustee.
+An appraisal of each trustee's performance is conducted annually, concurrently with the assessment of the Board.
+Trustees are asked to evaluate their own performance against criteria expected of an effective trustee.

-The performance of the Lead Independent Trustee of the Board will also be assessed annually.
-The evaluation will consider how the Lead Independent Trustee has carried out his or her responsibilities as set out in the position description.
-The results of the evaluation will be reviewed by the Chair of the GCN Committee, the GCN Committee and the Board.
+The performance of the Lead Independent Trustee of the Board is also assessed annually.
+The evaluation considers how the Lead Independent Trustee has carried out his or her responsibilities as set out in the position description.
+The results of the evaluation are reviewed by the Chair of the GCN Committee, the GCN Committee and the Board.

-Assessments of the Committees will be conducted every two years.
-Trustees will be asked to evaluate the performance and effectiveness of the Committees on which they serve against a number of criteria, including the Committee's composition, practices, relationship with the Board and management and the performance and fulfillment of its responsibilities under its mandate.
+Assessments of the Committees are also conducted annually.
+Trustees are asked to evaluate the performance and effectiveness of the Committees on which they serve against a number of criteria, including the Committee's composition, practices, relationship with the Board and management and the performance and fulfillment of its responsibilities under its mandate.